squid-cache/squid-cache.github.io/docs/SquidFaq/SystemWeirdnesses.md

 are all in use.

-Since solaris 2.6 Sun has changed the way some system calls work and is using *nscd* daemon as a implementor of them.
+Since solaris 2.6 Sun has changed the way some system calls work and is using *nscd* daemon as a implementer of them.
 To communicate to *nscd* Solaris is using undocumented calls.
 Basically *nscd* is used to reduce memory usage of user-space system libraries that use passwd and group files.
 Before 2.6 Solaris cached full passwd file in library